Section II – Conduct of vessels in sight of one another

 Meaning: Again the same instruction – when in any doubt whether a vessel is overtaking or not, it is accepted that the vessel is overtaking.

 d.
-Any subsequent alteration of the hearing between the two vessels shall not make the overtaking vessel a crossing vessel within the meaning of these Rules or relieve her of the duty of keeping clear of the overtaken vessel until she is finally past and clear.
+Any subsequent alteration of the heading between the two vessels shall not make the overtaking vessel a crossing vessel within the meaning of these Rules or relieve her of the duty of keeping clear of the overtaken vessel until she is finally past and clear.

 Meaning: A vessel which has overtaken another, but is not very clear of the overtaken vessel, cannot alter her course and cross the bows of the other vessel claiming to be a crossing vessel.